Signed in as:

 - Fund existing P.I. trade school programs.

-- Fund existing or new prison farms, cattle ranches.
+- Fund existing or new prison farms, and cattle ranches.

 Objective: Amend two existing Federal laws and fund the proposed initiatives to reduce recidivism, State by State.